GetDKAN/data-catalog-frontend/README.md

     |   ├── components    # Configure your page structure wth the layout component
     │   ├── pages         # Components in this directory become pages automatically with paths based on their file name │   ├── services      # Provides the connections to the backend api
-    |   └── templates     # Ideas for how you can assemble components to customize your pages
+    |   └── templates     # Ideas for how to assemble components to display the data
-    │   └── theme         # Add your custom fonts, colors, and css here ├── .env.development  # Local environment variables
+    │   └── theme         # Add custom fonts, colors, and css here ├── .env.development  # Local environment variables
     ├── .env.production   # Production environment variables
     ├── gatsby-browser.js # Customizations affecting the browser